Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Mariupol hospital airstrike

-On 9 March 2022, the Children's and Maternity Hospital No. 3, a hospital complex functioning both as a children's hospital and maternity ward, was bombed several times by Russian forces during a ceasefire, killing at least four people and injuring at least seventeen, also leading to at least one stillbirth Ukrainian authorities described the damage to the hospital as "colossal".
-Video footage following the attacks showed "much of the front of the building ... ripped away" and "mangled cars burning outside".
-Hospital wards were "reduced to a wreckage, walls [had] collapsed, rubble cover[ed] medical equipment, windows [were] blown out and shattered glass [was] everywhere".
+On 9 March 2022, Children's and Maternity Hospital No. 3, a hospital complex functioning both as a children's hospital and maternity ward, was bombed several times by Russian forces during a ceasefire, killing at least four people and injuring at least seventeen, also leading to at least one stillbirth Ukrainian authorities described the damage to the hospital as "colossal."
+Video footage following the attacks showed "much of the front of the building ... ripped away" and "mangled cars burning outside."
+Hospital wards were "reduced to a wreckage, walls [had] collapsed, rubble cover[ed] medical equipment, windows [were] blown out, and shattered glass [was] everywhere."
 On 10 March, local authorities stated that one girl and two other people had been killed in the bombing, one of whom was a woman at a late stage of pregnancy; neither she nor her unborn child survived.
-Ukrainian president Volodymyr Zelenskyy stated that people had "hidden" from the attack in time, minimising the number of casualties.
+Ukrainian President Volodymyr Zelenskyy stated that people had "hidden" from the attack in time, minimising the number of casualties.

 Deputy Mayor of Mariupol, Sergei Orlov, stated, "We don't understand how it is possible in modern life to bomb [a] children's hospital."
 The Mariupol City Council described the bombing by Russian aircraft as deliberate.
-Zelenskyy claimed that the attack constituted "proof that the genocide of Ukrainians [was] taking place".
+Zelenskyy claimed that the attack constituted "proof that the genocide of Ukrainians [was] taking place."
 Sergei Orlov, deputy mayor of Mariupol, described the attack as both a war crime and genocide.
-British prime minister Boris Johnson described the attack as "depraved".
-Jen Psaki, press secretary of United States president Joe Biden, stated that "It is horrifying to see the ... barbaric use of military force to go after innocent civilians in a sovereign country."
+British prime minister Boris Johnson described the attack as "depraved."
+Jen Psaki, press secretary of United States President Joe Biden, stated that "It is horrifying to see the ... barbaric use of military force to go after innocent civilians in a sovereign country."
 Josep Borrell, High Representative of the European Union for Foreign Affairs and Security Policy, described the bombing as a "heinous war crime".
-Cardinal Secretary of State of the Vatican City Pietro Parolin expressed dismay at the bombing, calling it an "unacceptable attack on civilians".
+Cardinal Secretary of State of the Vatican City Pietro Parolin expressed dismay at the bombing, calling it an "unacceptable attack on civilians."
 António Guterres, Secretary-General of the United Nations, wrote that the attack was "horrific" and that "this senseless violence must stop."